simontakouridis/iip-discussions/IIP_Flip_Reviews.md

 With this solution, flip reviews can be rewarded for accuracy as determined by the level of agreement with other reviewers.
 This incentivises reviewers to not only grade flips, but to also be as accurate as possible so as to maximise the chance for rewards.
 Over time, the reviewers will have a refined intuitive sense of the deserving score for each flip that they encounter.

 Moreover, this solution includes a massive increase in both flip rewards and reviewer rewards, which is needed to incentivise quality flip authoring, and accurate flip scoring.
 However, rewards alone are insufficient to ensure a trajectory of continual network flip quality improvements, for example abusers who want to destroy the network are not incentivised by rewards for good behaviour.
-Hence, penalties for consistent poor quality flip submission is included to protect the network from such abuse.
+Hence, penalties for consistent poor quality flip submissions and consistent inaccurate flip reviews is included to protect the network from such abuse.
 <br/>

 ## Backward Compatibility